What is Harm Reduction?

 A key part of reducing harm from injected opioid use is syringe services programs (SSPs), also known as needle exchange programs.
 SSPs are community-based programs that provide access to sterile needles and syringes, facilitate safe disposal of used syringes, and provide and link to other important services.

 Fentanyl is a synthetic opioid that is 50 times stronger than heroin and up to 100 times stronger than morphine.
 Fentanyl overdoses have more than quadrupled in the past several years.
-There are test strips that can tell if fentanyl is in unregulated drugs.
+There are test strips that can tell if fentanyl is in unregulated drugs, NOW AVAILABLE!
+Find test strip and needle exchanges with Siskiyou Healthy Mobile Unit.